Project management

 - Syntax highlighting for

-.btfiles - LSP integration — diagnostics, completions, go-to-definition
+.btfiles - LSP integration — diagnostics, completions, go-to-definition, find references (

 - Transcript view — real-time output from the workspace